-Designed to work efficiently, independently and quickly at repetitive tasks, the floor they move on has never been more important for maintaining a consistent operation and therefore, a competitive edge.
+Designed to work efficiently, independently and quickly at repetitive tasks, the floor robotic equipment moves on has never been more important for maintaining a consistent operation and therefore, a competitive edge.

 CoGri Middle East have a wealth of experience in grinding automated warehouse floors to meet demanding specifications, providing the ideal platform for your operations.

 In recent times we’ve seen the internet play an ever-growing part in the customer’s shopping journey, looking for convenience with a faster than ever delivery time.

 The continued growth of e-commerce warehousing makes Goods to Person Robotics (G2P) very attractive to fulfilment centre operations.
 The growth is a result of the need for increased pick rates and packing efficiency for the quicker dispatch of products.

 Warehouses today need to be flexible and utilise available vertical space, which is driving the requirement for automated systems.

 It may come as a surprise to many, but modern warehouse floors aren’t always designed to work well with robotic systems.
 Operating Autonomous Mobile Robots (AMRs), or Automatic Storage and Retrieval Systems (ASRS) require flat floors.